Skip to main content

 • Preventive action limit =7 µg/L

-2,4-dichlorophenoxyacetic acid (2,4-D) is a herbicide that is used to control weeds and invasive species in ponds and lakes.
-Animal studies have shown that 2,4-D can damage the kidneys and liver and may cause birth defects at high levels.
+2,4-Dichlorophenoxyacetic acid (2,4-D) is a herbicide that is used to control weeds and invasive species in ponds and lakes.
+Studies have shown that exposure to high levels of 2,4-D can damage the kidneys and liver and may cause birth defects.

 1,2-Dichloropropane